 "No no my boy, nothing quite so morbid.
-Although many among us would prefer death to this punishment.
+Although many among us would prefer death to the actual punishment.
 Breaking a magical contract of this nature will result in the complete loss of your magic." he paused to let the reality of the consequences sink in.
 "Now come, let us join the others and continue this in private."

-Dumbledore was beginning to get a little irritated.
-'Why is the boy being so difficult?
+Dumbledore was beginning to get a little irritated.'Why is the boy being so difficult?
 He's never questioned me before.' he thought.

 To Dumbledore's ire Harry did not move.
 He was stuck in place silently seething and thinking of all the bullshit he's had to deal with since coming to this bloody school.
 That's when it hit him.
 The light bulb over the head epiphany.
-Even if he did this tournament and by some miracle survived it, then next year it'll just somehow get worse, and then the year after that will somehow trump that one.
+Even if he did this tournament and by some miracle survived it, then next year it'll just somehow get worse.
+And then the year after that will somehow trump that one.

 If he stayed on Albus fucking Dumbledore's path then he probably wouldn't live to see 18.

-"Fine."
-Said Harry with a tone of resignation.
+"Fine." said Harry with a tone of resignation.

 "Good Harry.
 If you would follow me please."
 'Excellent' thought Dumbledore.
 'We're finally back on track.'

 "You misunderstand me Headmaster...I meant fine in regards to my Magic."
-Harry had only had magic in his life for three years.
+Harry only had magic in his life for three years.
 It was a sad thing to lose but he knew he could get by without it.

 "Let's not be rash Harry.
 The loss of your magic would be tragic.
 You'd be expelled from Hogwarts, unable to see your friends and would be lost to the magical world.
 Surely you must reconsider?"
 Oh this was not good, not good at all.
-'I need the boy here so I can lure Tom out of hiding.'
-Thought Dumbledore.
+'I need the boy here so I can lure Tom out of hiding.' thought Dumbledore.
 How could the plan so horrendously backfire?

 Harry actually chuckled at this statement.
 "Yes I suppose leaving my friends is a high price.
 But those other things?
 Good fucking riddance.
 I'd rather be an alive muggle than a dead wizard and that is what I will undoubtedly be if I stay in this damn school!"